PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 all five internal/output tensors.
 Wider unary/Pad/other mixed companions remain in legacy.
 Public or fan-out internal boundaries reject before mutation.

+The bounded Slice family accepts direct companions and rank-four channel Slice with constant begin/size.
+It shares the float resolver and integer-parameter materializer, including public/shared copy-on-write.
+This first quantized Slice step requires the Slice output to feed only the root Concat; Slice outputs with secondary inverse adapters remain in legacy.
+Output metadata and per-axis quantization move to NHWC, while public Slice outputs reject before mutation.

 The lowerer compatibility helper still returns the original aggregate statistic and runs the legacy matcher after the direct pass.
-The legacy matcher now skips the twenty-one indexed families, but continues to own broader Split/Slice/Add/Leaky interactions and remaining mixed quantized-post paths.
+The legacy matcher now skips the twenty-two indexed families, but continues to own broader Split/Slice/Add/Leaky interactions and remaining mixed quantized-post paths.

 Changed files for this checkpoint: